-To detect traffic accidents accurately, Wreck-Watch runs continuously as a background service and must therefore be conservative in its power consumption.
-This application also continuously consumes a great deal of accelerometer and GPS data.
-If not designed properly, therefore, these characteristics can decrease smartphone battery life significantly.
+To detect traffic accidents accurately, Wreck-Watch runs continuously as a background service and continuously consumes a great deal of accelerometer and GPS data.
+The application must therefore be conservative in its power consumption.
+If not designed properly, WreckWatch can decrease smartphone battery life significantly.